July 17, 2024

 Presentations from Bronwen Thornton, Chief Executive Officer, Walk21 Foundation, Syifa Maudini, Transport Assistant ITDP Indonesia, and Mega Tarigan, Director of Operations and Maintenance MRT Jakarta, on the fourth session of the workshop.

-The following session included presentations from Bronwen Thornton, Chief Executive Officer, Walk21 Foundation, Syifa Maudini, Transport Assistant ITDP Indonesia, and Mega Tarigan, Director of Operations and Maintenance MRT Jakarta, who discussed active mobility and public transportation.
-In her presentation, Syifa Maudini explained the importance of integrating non-motorized transportation facilities with public transport
+The next session was filled with presentations from Bronwen Thornton, Chief Executive Officer, Walk21 Foundation, Syifa Maudini, Transport Assistant ITDP Indonesia, and Mega Tarigan, Director of Operations and Maintenance MRT Jakarta, who discussed active mobility and public transportation.
+In the presentation, Syifa Maudini addressed the importance of physical integration between non-motorized transportation facilities and public transport, using case studies from Jakarta and Semarang.

 Site Visit to the Dukuh Atas area.